-My ancestor’s hail from Ayodhya, present state of Uttar Pradesh that is believed to be Rama Janma Bhoomi (the birth place of Sri Rama who is an incarnation of Vishnu).
+My ancestor’s hail from Ayodhya, the present state of Uttar Pradesh that is believed to be Rama Janma Bhoomi (the birthplace of Sri Rama who is an incarnation of Vishnu).
 Their ancestral lineage belongs to the Varathantu Maharishi Gotra.
 Maharishi Varathantu is believed to be the Kulapati (head of a lineage) of a Gurukula in Pratishtapur and Raghu who was the forefather of Sri Rama is said to have reigned as the King during that time period.

-Due to unknown reasons or maybe even following Sri Rama on his journey to Lanka, my ancestors decided to move South of India several centuries ago and have been residing in present day Bangalore, Karnataka since at least ten generations.
+Due to unknown reasons or maybe even following Sri Rama on his journey to Lanka, my ancestors decided to move South of India several centuries ago and have been residing in present-day Bangalore, Karnataka since at least ten generations.
 They belong to the Vaishya, mercantile class of people from India.
-My ancestral background includes predominantly business people involved in financial sector, artists, engineers, doctors, samskritha scholars but very few astrologers.
+My ancestral background includes predominantly business people involved in the financial sector, artists, engineers, doctors, samskritha scholars but very few astrologers.
 Although, they belonged to the merchant class, in terms of spiritual practices my ancestors followed the Smarta Brahmin traditions.

 I was born in Bangalore, India.
-My father, a very faithful devotee of Lord Ganesha observed significant vratas (religious obligation) before my birth.
-Hence my name also follows the Lord’s.
-My grandfather’s views were against the caste system that prevailed in India during his time and hence as an act of rebellion against the system he decided to drop the surname of ‘Shetty’ from the family lineage.
+My father, a very faithful devotee of Lord Ganesha, observed significant vratas (religious obligation) before my birth.
+Hence, my name also follows the Lord’s.
+My grandfather’s views were against the caste system that prevailed in India during his time, and hence as an act of rebellion against the system he decided to drop the surname of ‘Shetty’ from the family lineage.

 Love for esoteric sciences:

 My first interest in astrology dates back to when I was in the sixth grade.
-I recall reading one my favorite novels of all time ‘Malgudi days’ by R.K Narayan (Book, TV series).
+I recall reading one of my favorite novels of all time ‘Malgudi days’ by R.K Narayan (Book, TV series).
 There is a specific short story titled ‘An astrologer’s day’ which induced a certain reminiscent melancholic and yet captivating feeling about astrology.
 Since my parents were keen to know the future of my educational pursuits, at age 16 they got me an astrological reading once I finished my X grade.
-Traditionally in India, it is expected that the client be present onsite in order to receive an astrological reading.
-With the dawn of computers, such rules are not payed much heed these days.
-Although the report was a computer generated document and I had almost no knowledge about the astrology field, once I began reading the report I was able to grasp many points.
-That was my very first hand experience with astrology and I thought it was pretty interesting.
+Traditionally, in India, it is expected that the client is present onsite in order to receive an astrological reading.
+With the dawn of computers, such rules are not paid much heed these days.
+Although the report was a computer-generated document and I had almost no knowledge about the astrology field, once I began reading the report I was able to grasp many points.
+That was my very first-hand experience with astrology, and I thought it was pretty interesting.

 The truly fated nature of astrology:

 I had hit a rough patch in my last year of Engineering due to surmounting education loans.
 Although I had an offer for a job at two big firms in India IBM and Mindtree Ltd, due to the severe global recession of 2008 they never offered the call letters.
 So to know the future of my jobs, my parents suggested I get an astrological reading.
 I took their advice and called up one of the best astrologers in Bangalore to book a reading.
-I felt that the astrologer just didn’t want to read my chart because he just messed with me by not giving me a time slot even after making hundreds of phone calls or it just meant that it was not the time for me get an astrological reading.
+I felt that the astrologer just didn’t want to read my chart because he just messed with me by not giving me a time slot even after making hundreds of phone calls, or it just meant that it was not the time for me get an astrological reading.
 He just postponed it indefinitely.
 I waited for two years and still had not gotten a positive sign that I was getting an appointment with him.
-During those years I was also more than ever in conflict with myself over the debate of science versus spirituality.
+During those years, I was also more than ever in conflict with myself over the debate of science versus spirituality.
 Life directed me towards astrological studies in search of answers to such topics.

 Frustrated with the fact that I was unable to get an astrology reading and also seeking answers to some of the questions that were bothering me, I took up my own astrological studies.
 Since the past decade, India boasts plenty of celebrity astrologers who share their daily dose of astrology and wisdom on TV.
 I occasionally watched such shows without any serious interest.
-During those years I can still recall those moments when astrology took spotlight in my life even without me enthusiastically yearning it.
-I began to read books from eminent authors in the field such as Dr. B.V Raman, Sri K.N Rao and some western ones like Linda Goodman.
+During those years I can still recall those moments when astrology took the spotlight in my life even without me enthusiastically yearning it.
+I began to read books from eminent authors in the field, such as Dr. B.V Raman, Sri K.N Rao and some western ones like Linda Goodman.
 Unfortunately, I was not able to make much sense out of these books, as I was unable to relate completely to neither the Indian sidereal zodiac nor the Western tropical zodiac.
-At this point I was not even aware that there was an ayanamsa crisis in the astrological community.
+At this point, I was not even aware that there was an ayanamsa crisis in the astrological community.

-Disappointingly I halted my astrological studies and life took another turn this time towards UK in pursuit of another academic title.
-Even while I was deeply submerged with my academic pursuits and projects, I couldn’t stop myself from thinking about astrology and it’s huge set of sutras and rules etc. Looking back at those years I tend to believe it was truly fated that I learned astrology.
+Disappointingly, I halted my astrological studies and life took another turn, this time towards UK in pursuit of another academic title.
+Even while I was deeply submerged with my academic pursuits and projects, I couldn’t stop myself from thinking about astrology, and its huge set of sutras and rules etc. Looking back at those years, I tend to believe it was truly fated that I learned astrology.
 The deeply imbibed philosophical knowledge of my childhood lit another spark of interest in psychology.
-In order to understand the psychology of people around me I resorted to astrology.
+In order to understand the psychology of people around me, I resorted to astrology.
 Around this time, I met a new friend in the UK, an Indian person who had even vast background knowledge about astrology yet faced the same dilemma.
 We worked together for a few months on the finer details of astrology such as the elemental theory and tested it on many charts.
-Later we arrived at the conclusion that the western tropical system of rasis had to be merged with the eastern philosophy of nakshatras to arrive at the correct zodiac.
+Later, we arrived at the conclusion that the western tropical system of rasis had to be merged with the eastern philosophy of nakshatras to arrive at the correct zodiac.
 We even had plans of writing a book together.
-Unfortunately due to other commitments both of us had to attend in our lives, that project was completely halted.
+Unfortunately, due to other commitments both of us had to attend in our lives, that project was completely halted.

-During this time I completed my MSc and priorities of life shifted towards finding a job/PhD.
+During this time, I completed my M.Sc. and priorities of life shifted towards finding a job/ Ph.D.
 That search led me to Sweden.
-Even during my initial years of PhD, I was constantly keeping myself updated with the latest astrological news by watching videos on youtube and reading books from noted authors.
+Even during my initial years of Ph.D., I was constantly keeping myself updated with the latest astrological news by watching videos on YouTube and reading books from noted authors.
 Although I was an atheist during those years and critically scrutinized astrology, I had an open-mind when I first approached this esoteric science.
-In my opinion having that unbiased opinion at the very beginning actually served as my biggest source of strength.
+In my opinion, having that unbiased opinion at the very beginning actually served as my biggest source of strength.

 My vision for astrology is to arrive at an ayanamsa that works best with all the known techniques from different cultures.
-Besides this, I would like to research more on the nodes, past-life, re-incarnation and nakshatras.
+Besides this, I would like to research more on the nodes, past-life, re-incarnation, and nakshatras.